web3/web3.js/docs/web3-eth.rst

 This means some letters are uppercase and some are lowercase.
 Based on that it will calculate a checksum for the address and prove its correctness.
 Incorrect checksum address will throw an error when passed into a function.
-If you want to circumvent the checksum check youn can make an address all lowercase or uppercase.
+If you want to circumvent the checksum check you can make an address all lowercase or uppercase.

 -------